 When neither the religion in which we are born, nor the standard scientific understanding of life offers sufficient support, psychologists and "ordinary people" alike tend to take recourse to one of the many alternative schools and practices that our rich, global civilization has on offer.
 For many of us, this works quite well: after a bit of trial and error we settle on one of them, become happier and find the meaning and direction back for our individual lives.
 The problem is, that these therapeutic or spiritual groups tend to live in relatively narrow, self-satisfied silos.
 Typically, there is a charismatic life-coach, therapist or guru who has found inner happiness and satisfaction following a specific technique or spiritual path, and he begins to guide people along the same lines that have worked for himself.
 Since only those for whom it also works stay around, as time passes, the group tends to develop a stronger and stronger inner cohesion; there is a growing gratitude and admiration of the disciples for their guru (or of the clients for their coach or therapist) and both the leader and the followers become more and more confident about the path they have chosen.
 While most of these groups are quite limited in their understanding, nobody really minds because for the personal lives of the group's members, they are good enough: they work.

 And yet, the fact that some individuals can find a way out does not make the situation alright.
 There is is still a problem, both for the individual and for the society as a whole.
 The problem for the individual is that he is likely to get stuck at a level of development where he is more or less comfortable, while he could have developed further.
 The nature of the collective problem becomes clear when we realise how far we might have reached if we had been as creative, clever and stunningly successful in psychology as we already are in engineering.
-How would it be if we had schools in which not just a few but each child would develop happily and freely into the very best human being it could possibly become; if counselling would redress people's psychological problems with the same speed and reliability that we take for granted in the maintenance of aeroplanes and then help them to discover new possibilities for growth and development; if politics would give us governments that would look after everybody's interests justly and equally; if businesses would make and do what the world genuinely needs; if we would develop whole new powers of knowledge, sharing and creation; and most of all, if more and more people would feel love and oneness, and live and act on that happy foundation?
+How would it be if we had schools in which not just a few but each child would develop happily and freely into the very best human being it could possibly become; if counselling would redress people's psychological problems with the same speed and reliability that we take for granted in the maintenance of aeroplanes; if coaches could guarantee whatever new possibilities for growth and development we fancy; if politics would give us governments that would look after everybody's interests justly and equally; if businesses would make and do what the world genuinely needs; if we would develop whole new powers of knowledge, sharing and creation; and most of all, if more and more people would feel love and oneness, and live and act on that happy foundation?
 All this sounds at present completely unrealistic and utopian, but this — and much more — would be within our human reach if we were as good in psychology as we already are in physics and chemistry.
 With the help of the hard sciences, humanity can make things as utterly implausible as aeroplanes and cell-phones, solar panels and self-driving cars, so "why on earth" would a good, effective science of psychology be beyond us?

 Part of the collective problem is that the making of isolated silos is not limited to small spiritual sects and schools of psychological practice.
 It also happens in the large world-religions and even in science.
 For the religions this is understandable enough.
 One of the roles religion plays in society is to pass insights and values from previous generations on to the present and future ones.
 As a result, they are focussed on their past, and since they provide their followers with a shared sense of purpose and belonging, they tend to be, almost inevitably, conservative and communal in outlook.
 But science has a very different role in society, and in science all this is not supposed to happen.
 Science is supposed to find new knowledge and new solutions.
 It is progressive by design.
 It accepts that its findings will always be open to revision, and it thrives on internal criticism.
 But unfortunately, as a whole, science is yet again a strongly siloed knowledge system.
 While it is open to the temporary nature of whatever truth it has established, it is extremely defensive about its basic assumptions and processes.
 In contrast with the religions, science does not attempt to hold on to its findings: what is sacrosanct in science is not content but the "scientific method".
 This again would not matter if that method worked equally well for all aspects of reality, or if science limited itself to the physical domain in which its method and its underlying assumptions work marvellously well.
 But science has been so successful with the objective study of physics and chemistry, that it now uses this same objectivity for psychology, and there it doesn't fit because people are not objects, and should not be treated as objects.
 If one does, one misses out on too much of what it means to be human.
 Objective science does not know how to deal with consciousness, agency and subjective reality in general, it cannot get in direct touch with beauty, love, respect, freedom, agency or even meaning, and when it tries to deal with any of these things, it has to objectify and flatten them first, and what it then processes are only their tokens and reflections.
 As a result its physicalist, reductionist assumptions and processes are not only inadequate, but in many fields, like education, governance and economics, actually harmful.